Painting above: Alphonse Osbert, Solitude du Christ, 1897

 2016 – A Year of Many Losses

 Last year I spent Christmas grieving in utter loneliness.
 My husband had moved out in the spring, so I was still slowly adjusting to being on my own again.
 It was the first year of not creating a warm and festive family Christmas for us, his sons, their partners, and random orphan friends.
-In the late summer, returning from a weekend trip, I was a Trader Joe’s helping someone.
+In the late summer, returning from a weekend trip, I was at Trader Joe’s helping someone.
 Her partner in the meantime, stole everything I had in my bag that was right behind me in my shopping cart.
 The fact that it was during an act of helpfulness felt in addition really mean.
 I already felt very alone and betrayed.
 Then, in the autumn, I was then given notice on the house we had been living in for over eight years and in which I was financially just about managing to stay in – a house that had been our home and that, in midst of all of the change, at least was a familiar staple.
 Unsettling for me, as for many liberals and intellectuals, was that more people in America voted – than most had ever imagined –, for a misogynistic, narcissistic, reality-TV creator, simply an autocrat.
 It verified for me a complete decline of society, which ironically felt like an epitome of my life.

 I was “hanging in” as they say, until completely out of the blue, on December 16, my beloved dog Ginji died.
 I surrendered to a paralyzed state of utter grief and shock.
 Ginji was a beautiful, mischievous Whippet-Basenji mix who I had named after one of my favourite jazz tunes Dindi.
-It’s lovely to see that it is one of my most popular tunes on Spotify but I haven’t been able to sing that song since that day.
+It’s lovely to see that it is one of my most popular tunes on Spotify but I haven’t been able to sing that song live since that day.
 I was left in complete shock with my other dog, also painfully and visibly grief stricken, with the task of packing up a decade’s worth of a married life, of hopes and dreams that never came to be, without a clue where I would move to or what I would do.
 My small family had diminished within a few months from four to three, and then suddenly to two members.
 And although “It Never Rains in Southern California”, those were the months with the most rainfall in years.
 During those Christmas days last year, I was forced to embark on journeys, not only geographically but internally, making many discoveries in the process…

 Months of Restless and Relentless Moving…